Healthdirect Free Australian health advice you can count on.

 What causes bulimia nervosa?

-There is no single cause of bulimia nervosa.
-It is thought to develop from a combination of genetic and environmental influences.
+There’s no single cause of bulimia nervosa.
+It’s thought to be associated with a combination of:

 How is bulimia nervosa diagnosed?